Soviet series of animated shorts by Fyodor Hitruk

-- Adaptation Distillation: Hitruk made quite a big changes to the original material.
-Firstly, he based it on Boris Zakhoder's translation which itself was more like re-telling of the original (which still worked) and Zakhoder was directly working with him on the script.
+- Adaptation Distillation: Hitruk made quite a big change to the original material.
+First, he based it on Boris Zakhoder's translation which itself was more like re-telling of the original (which still worked) and Zakhoder was directly working with him on the script.
 There were other changes that even Zakhoder felt were too much though, like the removal of Christopher Robin.

 - Cloud Cuckoolander: Winnie's not stupid, per say, but he is pretty eccentric when compared to the likes of Piglet and Rabbit.
 It takes a special combination of imagination and insanity to try to disguise yourself from bees using only some mud and a blue balloon.

 - Good Is Not Dumb: in contrast with Disney's version